hectorC/Blender_IR_HOA_Tracer/README.md

 - **Material Preset**: Applies preset absorption and scatter values for common surfaces.
 - **Absorption**: Wideband energy absorption coefficient (0 reflective, 1 fully absorbing).
 - **Scatter**: Fraction of reflected energy sent into diffuse (cosine) lobes instead of specular reflections (0 = specular, 1 = fully diffuse).
+- **Absorption Spectrum**: Octave-band absorption values applied at these centers: 125 Hz, 250 Hz, 500 Hz, 1 kHz, 2 kHz, 4 kHz, 8 kHz.
+Presets populate these; the wideband value is a simple average for convenience.
+- **Scatter Spectrum**: Octave-band scattering values in the same order as above.
+Controls the proportion of energy routed to the diffuse lobe per band.
+- **Transmission**: Fraction of incident energy that transmits through the surface (0 opaque … 1 fully transparent).
+Reflection is reduced accordingly per band.
 - **Acoustic Source**: Marks the object whose origin emits sound for reverse tracing and defines the starting point for forward tracing rays.
 - **Acoustic Receiver**: Marks the listener position; impulse responses are captured at this location using the configured receiver radius.